 As Saint Paul references, we have known darkness.
-Some of us may still be living in darkness while searching desperately for glimmers of light.
-Those of us that have been given the gift of recovery must not take it for granted.
+Some of us may still be living in the darkness while searching desperately for glimmers of light.
+Those of us that have been given the gift of sobriety must not take it for granted.
 We know darkness and we know light, and we are asked to balance the two in order to be effective at helping others.

 Recovery groups and the Catholic Church serve as two pillars that guide us along this journey.
 We get the opportunity to meet a variety of people with unique backgrounds and experiences as we stay active in both.
-When merged, the twelve steps and the sacraments allow us the grace to stay alert and maintain a sober attitude, even when others around us are unwilling to do the same.
+When merged, the twelve steps and the sacraments allow us the grace to stay alert and sober.